 Anyway at the end of this school year I was pleased to hear Terron talking to me about how busy he was going to be.
 He was going in his 2nd year of golf camp.
 He was participating in baseball.
 He was playing in a local basketball league.
 He was going to Summer school.

 A lot is because I'm just too swamped at my job as a project leader for software developers.
 I've been busy traveling more and attending meetings more.
-I'm by no means a big time manager, but for my life style with Virginia, the slightest amount of travel and increased workload can become overwhelming.
+I'm by no means a big time manager, but for my life style with my spouse, the slightest amount of travel and increased workload can become overwhelming.
 I got a dog in early 2002 and have been busy taking my dog, Muffin, through dog training classes.

 Admittedly, Muffin has filled a lot more joy into our iives.
 I haven't seen Terron for a few months, but I will probably start seeing him again by December or January.
 I don't know how much more I can help Terron.
 He's becoming grown up.